EXPRESSCLUSTER/hardening-guide/README.md

 ## HTTPS

-Configuring ECX Manager to use HTTPS.
+Configuring ECX WebManager to use HTTPS.

 1. Get and install [OpenSSL](https://slproweb.com/download/Win64OpenSSL_Light-1_0_2p.exe) to all the member node in the cluster.
 Win32 OpenSSL is distributed at [here](https://slproweb.com/products/Win32OpenSSL.html).

-2. Create the certification file for WebManager (https) server.
+2. Create the certificate file for WebManager (https) server.

-3. Configure the cluster with referring [Reference Guide - P.161 WebManager tab](https://www.nec.com/en/global/prod/expresscluster/en/support/Windows/W40_RG_EN_02.pdf#page=161)
+3. Configure the cluster according to [Reference Guide - P.161 WebManager tab](https://www.nec.com/en/global/prod/expresscluster/en/support/Windows/W40_RG_EN_02.pdf#page=161)

 ## Password

-- ECX is ran as one of Windows services and the executing user name is "SYSTEM" which is built-in user.
+- ECX is ran as one of Windows services and the executing user name is "SYSTEM" which is built-in user account.
 There is no effect for ECX to change the password of "Administrator".

 - ECX configuration can have "user account" information for application execution in "application resource".
-When the password of the user account is changed on the operating system, ECX configuration need to be changed according to the password change.
+When the password of the user account is changed on the operating system, ECX configuration also need to be changed to mutch the new password.

 	[Reference Guide - P.605 Understanding application resources](https://www.nec.com/en/global/prod/expresscluster/en/support/Windows/W40_RG_EN_02.pdf#page=605) - P.610 Exec User Account (and around)